yoomoney/db-queue/README.md

 We have two gradle build files.
 There are `build.gradle`, `gradlew`, `gradle/wrapper` for Yandex.Money infrastructure and `build-public.gradle`, `gradlew-public`, `gradle-public/wrapper` for configuration outside of private network.

-In order to open project in IntelliJ IDEA you should import `build-public.gradle` and select "Use gradle 'wrapper' task configuration".
+# How To Import Project in IDE

-Unfortunately, there is a bug in IntelliJ IDEA (https://github.com/f0y/idea-two-gradle-builds) so you have to copy `gradle-public/wrapper/gradle-wrapper.properties` to `gradle/wrapper/gradle-wrapper.properties` and `build-public.gradle` to `build.gradle` before importing.
+Unfortunately, there is a bug in IntelliJ IDEA (https://github.com/f0y/idea-two-gradle-builds) so you have to replace `gradle-public/wrapper/gradle-wrapper.properties` with `gradle/wrapper/gradle-wrapper.properties` and `build-public.gradle` with `build.gradle` before importing.